SK-SCMLab/Parametric-testing-on-Manufacturing-operations-data-in-Excel/README.md

 - Steel rod length validation using one-sample Z.Test
 - Test whether the mean fill weight differs from the target using one-sample T.Test
 - Determine if the variance in diameter of rods from a new batch significantly differs from the historical variance using Chi-Square test
-- Determine whether the edge condition from Day shift differs significantly from the night shift
+- Determine whether the batch numbers from Day shift differs significantly from the night shift

 ---